Young people and co-design

 Oliver Lewis advocated for a greater level of digitisation to manage assets for real time experiences for users.
 He also introduced the idea of “Digital Twins”.
 An example of a digital twin is a digital 3D model of a real physical object or process.
 It helps predict how a product will perform.

 Workshop participants gave their ideas via a process of “card-storming”.
-The results were captured in a document on the Future of Place website.
+The results were captured in a document which is no longer on the Smart Cities Council website.

 Design justice in engineering courses